robomq/robomq.io/docs/deviceIntegration.md

 [https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview "PIR motion sensor")

 ##Integrate Raspberry Pi with robomq.io

-After you finished setting it up and testing it locally, you may start to think: Why would I do this?
-What can I do with this in real life?
+After you have finished setting it up and testing it locally, you may start to think: Why would I do this?
+What can I do with this in real world?

-Okay, let's talk about a scenario for this.
-You are a Device Integration Engineer working at [robomq.io](http://www.robomq.io).
-One day a customer contact you.
-He said he is an employee in a water & sewer utility company.
-They need a system to monitor their water wells.
-They need temperature, humidity, brightness, and intruder detection information to be detected as it happens and, for some, at a defined interval.
-And for the convenience of management and ability to take immediate actions, they need all the information sent to their control center.
+Okay, let's imagine a scenario.
+You are an employee in a water & sewer utility company.
+You need a system to monitor your water wells.
+You need temperature, humidity, luminance, and intruder detection real-time data to be read as it happens and, for some, at a defined interval.
+And for the convenience of management and ability to take immediate actions, you need all the data to be visible in your control center.

-As an smart engineer, you have already developed the information collecting functions, as discussed in sections above, by working with raspberry pi and sensors locally.
-What you need now is to write some code for sending the information acquired from the sensors via [robomq.io](http://www.robomq.io) to the water & sewer utility company's control center for monitoring, alerts, analytics and other business specific actions.
+As an smart engineer, you have already developed the sensor data collecting programs, as discussed in sections above, by working with raspberry pi and sensors locally.
+What you need now is to add some simple code to send the data read from the sensors via [robomq.io](http://www.robomq.io) broker to [robomq.io](http://www.robomq.io) dashboard application so that you can easily open the dashboard and view data charts.

-For sending messages, the main job is to create a producer method, then call this method in your raspberry pi & sensor programs.
-Follow the sections below to build this application.
+For sending data, the main job is to create a producer module, then call its send method in your raspberry pi sensor programs.
+Follow the next section to build this application.
 You will find it easy, handy and fun !!!

+> [robomq.io](http://www.robomq.io) has now enhanced and packaged the sensorProducer module introduced bellow.
+You may either directly use our package or build the module yourself following the next section.
+The Python pip package is available at <https://s3.amazonaws.com/public.robomq/packages/sensorProducer.tar.gz>.
+Read our blog at <http://robomq.blogspot.com/2015/02/build-intruder-detector-with-raspberry.html> for specific use guide.

 ##Messaging with AMQP